zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/DiagramLayout.md

 ## Methods

 ### endRadialAngle
 Defines where the circle/arc ends.
-The positive direction is clockwise and the angle is in radians.
-Default is 2*Math.PI.
+The positive direction is clockwise and the angle is in degrees.
 This setting is specific to the radial tree layout.

 #### Returns
 `\Kendo\Dataviz\UI\DiagramLayout`